-A general population study is a survey which represents a given population, whether it be a village, city or country.
-Whatever the geographical (or can sometimes be political) population, the population as a whole, although normally a representation, are surveyed.
+A general population study is a survey that represents a given population, whether it be a village, city, or country.
+Whatever the geographical (or can sometimes be political) population, the population as a whole, although normally a representation, is surveyed.

 Hard skills are all those skills that allow a person to perform a job.
 For example, if you are a graphic designer, using software such as Photoshop to manipulate pictures, maybe one of your hard skills.